 While I’m more inclined to recommend Spotify as a way to help discover Portuguese music that you enjoy listening to, you can also find courses for learning the language.
 Although I haven’t tried these lessons out, I wouldn’t expect them to be the best lessons around.
 That said, they’re free, and if you’re already using Spotify, they may be worth checking out.

 Glossika is a resource that I think is useful but terribly overpriced.
-It’s a fairly simple app that will help you drill tons of sentences.
-The biggest benefit to it in my mind is that it gets you speaking, a lot.
-There are other components as well, such as quizzing, but the majority of the platform is repeating sentences.
+It’s a fairly simple app that will help you drill tons of sentences, which is good for listening and speaking practice, if boring.

-At $30/month, I could only really recommend it if you plan on using it extremely extensively for a month or two and then cancelling your subscription.
-Luckily, you’ll gain access to all of the courses for that price which includes both European and Brazilian Portuguese, among many other languages.
+At $30/month, I could only really recommend it if you plan on using it extensively for a month or two and then canceling your subscription.
+A subscription grants access to all languages, including Brazilian and European Portuguese.
 Read our full review of Glossika.

 Forvo is a pronunciation dictionary.
 Anyone can submit a recording of themselves saying any word, so you get authentic pronunciation from people all over the world.
 For each word, you can also see where the person is from on a map, making it possible to hear some regional differences in pronunciation.

-Apps to improve your reading and writing skills
+Apps to improve your Speaking and writing skills

 This is one of my favorite resources, and it’s best known for being an online tutor directory.
-I’ve included in this category because of a community feature that is often overlooked and available for free – the Notebooks section.
-This is the best place to get feedback on your writing by a native Portuguese speaker.
-It’s really easy to use.
+I’ve included in this category because of a community feature that is often overlooked and available for free – the Exercise section.
+This is a great place to get feedback on your writing by a native Portuguese speaker, and it’s really easy to use.

 Basically, you just write a journal entry about anything you’d like or respond to a prompt, and other users have the chance to give you corrections.
-It only works because people are also willing to help others out, so be sure to do the same and give feedback to other language learners.
+It works really well but depends on people willing to help each other out, so be sure to do the same and give feedback to other language learners.
 Read the full review of italki.

 Apps to find tutors and language exchange partners

 Obviously, if you’re serious about learning Portuguese, you’ll need to actually talk to some Portuguese speakers at some point.
 While it’d be great to take an extended trip to Brazil or Portugal, this isn’t an option for most people.
-Even if it is an option for you, you’d still benefit from some practice before you arrive.
+Let’s check out some apps that can help you out.

-italki is, in my opinion, pretty easily the best place to find a tutor and a good option for finding language exchange partners as well.
-One of the major benefits is that you can book classes directly from a teacher, making it far cheaper and much more flexible than other places.
+In my opinion, italki is easily the best place to find a tutor and a good option for finding language exchange partners as well.
+One of the major benefits is that you can book classes directly from a teacher, making it far cheaper and more flexible than other places.

-Currently, there are 168 Portuguese teachers available with many of them offering classes for under $10 per hour.
-There are two types of teachers; community tutors and professional teachers.
-The professional teachers have a professional qualification that they were required to upload, whereas anybody can be a community tutor.
-Community tutors tend to charge a bit less and classes are typically less formal, usually conversation based.
+There are currently over 160 Portuguese teachers available, many of them offering classes for under $10 per hour.
+There are two types of teachers: community tutors and professional teachers.
+The professional teachers have a professional qualification, and anybody can be a community tutor.
+Community tutors tend to charge a bit less and classes are typically less formal, usually conversation-based.

 HelloTalk is perhaps the best and most popular language exchange app around.
 It’s really easy to use and begin chatting with people all over the world.
 They have an absurdly large amount of users interested in practicing their language skills.

-You can make voice or video calls.
-Additionally, there are lots of extra and useful features like translations, a way to make writing corrections, groups, and more.
-If you’re an English speaker, you’ll find tons of people are interested in chatting with you.
+You can message and make voice or video calls.
+Additionally, there are lots of extra useful features like translations, a way to make writing corrections, groups, and more.
+English speakers will find it especially easy to find language partners.
+Read the full review of HelloTalk.

 Lingbe is newer and not as well-known as the other language exchange apps, and they do things a bit differently.
-With Lingbe, all you have to do is click the call button and you’ll quickly be connected with someone to speak with.
+With Lingbe, all you have to do is click the call button and you’ll be connected with someone to speak with.
 There’s no time spent browsing profiles, sending messages, and arranging a time to call.
 When you do find someone you enjoy talking with, you can add them and stay in touch.